What is evidence of use?

 - Objection you're answering.

-Note: don't include any sensitive or confidential business information as they may be made available for public inspection under s217A.
+Note: don't include in the cover letter, any sensitive or confidential business information as they may be made available for public inspection under s217A.

-3. Provide a few clearly dated examples as exhibits to support your claims.
+3. Provide clearly dated examples as exhibits to support your claims.
 These might include pictures of the trade mark on your goods or services.

 4. Submit your declaration via online services.